petershin/liferay-learn/docs/dxp/latest/en/site-building/site-appearance/themes/theme-development/getting-started/setting-up-an-environment-and-creating-a-theme.md

     ?
 What would you like to call your theme?
 (My Liferay Theme)
     ```

 1. Type an ID for your theme at the prompt.
-When the theme is generated, the ID will determine the name of the folder that your theme is built inside of.
+When the theme is generated, the ID determines the name of the folder that your theme is built inside of.
 You can also press Enter to use a default ID based on the name.

     ```
     ?
 What id would you like to give to your theme? (my-liferay-theme)